 Premium Intraocular Lenses (IOLs)

 Most lens implants are monofocal, meaning that they have only one focal point and could not adjust to varying distances.
 New advances in technology have allowed for the development of extended depth of focus and astigmatism-correcting IOLs.
 Premium lens implants are ideal for cataract patients who are also suffering from presbyopia and want a replacement lens that provides a full range of clear vision.

-Extended Depth of Focus IOLs Extended depth of focus lens implants use technology that can lessen your dependency on glasses for both near and far vision and points in between.
-Dr. Jahnle uses an implant called the Tecnis Symfony® Extended Range of Vision IOL.
+Extended depth of focus lens implants use technology that can lessen your dependency on glasses for both near and far vision and points in between.
+There are different types of EDOF or multifocal IOLs, including Tecnis Symfony® Extended Range of Vision IOL, Alcon Vivity IOL, and Alcon PanOptix.
 This may be a good option if you prefer not to wear glasses after cataract surgery.
-However, the Tecnis Symfony® IOL is not right for everyone, so make sure to discuss your options with your surgeon.
-The Tecnis Symfony® IOL works best in patients who do not have astigmatism or other eye diseases like macular degeneration.
-If you do have astigmatism and are interested in an extended depth of focus IOL, you may be a good fit for the Tecnis Symfony® Toric IOL.
+However, these IOLs are not right for everyone, so make sure to discuss your options with your surgeon.
+These IOLs work best in patients who do not have other eye diseases like macular degeneration, severe dry eye, and glaucoma.
+If you have astigmatism and are interested in one of these IOLs, astigmatism correction will also need to be addressed at the time of surgery.